Reynadi531/a-patterns/README.md

 ### How to contribute
 - You can go to the src folder and choose your language.
-- Remember to coment the output of your file at the end.
+- Remember to comment the output of your file at the end.
 - If you have other method of solving a patterns you could make Method 1, Method 2, etc

 ## Remember to check and test your PR as well ask to assign you to an issue

-Let's contribute and enjoy the open source comunity
+Let's contribute and enjoy the open source community